 Sutton Coldfield Area Guide

-Linked by regular services from Sutton Coldfield railway station on the Cross-City Line to the centre of Birmingham, Sutton is an easy commute for people who work in Birmingham.
+Sutton Coldfield has regular services from Sutton Coldfield railway station on the Cross-City Line to the centre of Birmingham.
+Sutton is an easy commute for people who work in Birmingham.

 The town is bypassed to the north by the M6 Toll, accessible from Sutton by junction T2 at Minworth, T3, T4, and T5 at Shenstone.
 It also has easy access to the M6 to the South, via junctions 5, J6 and J7 at Great Barr; and also the M42 in the east, via junction 9 near Minworth.

 Sutton Coldfield is a haven of luxury, far enough away from the city centre to give you some much-needed peace and calm, but close enough to allow you to work, shop or for some sightseeing in the city centre as conveniently as possible.

 Sutton Coldfield also has many attractions like Wyndley Leisure Centre’s fully equipped gym and swimming pool.
 If you feel like you have had quite enough exercise for the day, then The Gracechurch Shopping Centre in Sutton’s town centre offers a cornucopia of big-brand retailers, local gems, wonderful cafés and restaurants you will wish you had discovered earlier.
 The Empire Cinema screens everything from live opera from the Royal Opera House to the very latest Hollywood blockbusters every single day.